 Find out exactly how you can become a nurse.
 We cover the whole pre-nursing journey - from thinking about a career in nursing to finally becoming a newly qualified nurse looking for your first job.

-As of February 2020 there were 698,237 registered nurses and midwives in the UK.
+As of June 2022 there were 704,520 registered nurses in the UK.
 A Nursing degree is widely considered to be one of the most employable in the UK – 94% of graduates find jobs within six months of finishing their degree.

 That gives you some idea of just how popular Nursing is as a profession.
 And while the concept of a ‘job for life’ might be dwindling slightly in the 21st Century, unprecedented patient demand means that a Nursing career offers the kind of security and purpose few others could match.